trimstray/nginx-admins-handbook/doc/RULES.md

   > TLS provides two main services.
 For one, it validates the identity of the server that the user is connecting to for the user.
 It also protects the transmission of sensitive information from the user to the server.

-  > In my opinion you should always use HTTPS instead of HTTP to protect your website, even if it doesn’t handle sensitive communications.
+  > In my opinion you should always use HTTPS instead of HTTP (use HTTP only for redirection to HTTPS) to protect your website, even if it doesn’t handle sensitive communications and don’t have any mixed content.
 The application can have many sensitive places that should be protected.

   > Always put login page, registration forms, all subsequent authenticated pages, contact forms, and payment details forms in HTTPS to prevent injection and sniffing.
 Them must be accessed only over TLS to ensure your traffic is secure.